Carrier Infinity® Series Greenspeed® 98 – 59MN7 Review

 The ComfortFan™ technology allows for multiple fan-speed choices in Constant ON mode, which can make regulating airflow and humidity a breeze.

-Plus, when you pair this furnace with Carrier’s Infinity System Control, you get access to diagnostics that enable easy troubleshooting and self-configuration.
+Plus, when you pair this furnace with Carrier’s Infinity System Control, you get access to diagnostics and Carrier furnace light codes that make it easier to troubleshoot problems.

 Other Key Features